Reinforce-Ada: An Adaptive Sampling Framework under Non-linear RL Objectives: Introduction

 where $\bar{r}$ and $\sigma_r$ are the mean and standard deviation of group rewards.
 This group-wise normalization highlights informative variations while suppressing noise, making GRPO widely adopted in practice.

 Despite these benefits, GRPO fundamentally relies on a small and fixed $n$ per prompt, creating a vulnerability to signal collapse.
-When all $n$ samples for a prompt yield identical rewards, either all correct or all incorrect, the group mean $\bar{r}$ equals each reward $r_i$, producing zero advantages ($A_{\text{GRPO}}=0$) and thus zero gradient.
-Such uniform-reward cases are frequent: early in training when the model fails on all attempts for hard prompts, and later when it consistently solves easy ones.
+When all $n$ samples for a prompt yield identical rewards, either all correct or all incorrect, the group mean $\bar{r}$ equals each reward $r_i$.
+Consequently, the computed advantages vanish ($A_{\text{GRPO}}=0$), resulting in a zero gradient.
+Such uniform-reward scenarios arise frequently: during early training phases when the model fails on all attempts for challenging prompts, and later when it consistently succeeds on trivial ones.
+For instance, with a group size of 8, if the pass rate $p=0.1$, the probability that all 8 samples are 0 is $0.9^8 \approx 19\%$.
 Empirically, even with $n=32$, more than half of prompts fall into this ``zero-gradient'' regime as models improve \citep{yu2025dapo}.

-Crucially, this collapse is not due to the prompts being inherently trivial or impossible, but a \textbf{statistical artifact} of undersampling.
-Training prompts are typically filtered to ensure moderate difficulty (e.g., \citet{yang2024qwen2} retain prompts where 2–5 out of 8 responses are correct), meaning most prompts have non-trivial success probabilities strictly between 0 and 1.
+Crucially, this collapse is not due to the prompts being inherently trivial or impossible, but a \textbf{statistical artifact} of undersampling ($\hat{p}_\theta(x)=0 \text{ or } 1$: estimating $p_\theta(x)$ with finite samples from $\pi_\theta(\cdot|x)$).
+Training prompts are typically filtered to ensure moderate difficulty (e.g., \citet{yang2024qwen2} retain prompts where 2–5 out of 8 responses are correct), meaning most prompts have non-trivial success probabilities ($0<\hat{p}_\theta<1$).
 With small $n$, however, random fluctuations make it likely to observe all-correct or all-incorrect groups, thereby masking the true learning signal.
-Larger $n$ reliably recovers these signals, but at unsustainable inference cost (Figure~\ref{fig:pass_at_n}\footnote{It shows results on the Open-R1 subset for Qwen2.5-Math-1.5B and an RL-trained checkpoint (at step 400).
-The base model has a modest pass@1 of 26.5\%, but pass@256 reaches 81.3\%, revealing its latent ability to solve most prompts.
-Similarly, the trained model exhibits 35.3\% all-correct groups at $n=4$, but only 10.2\% at $n=256$.
-These results demonstrate that the missing signal is often recoverable with larger $n$, confirming that uniform-reward collapse is a sampling artifact rather than a model limitation.}).
+Larger $n$ reliably recovers these signals, but at unsustainable inference cost (Figure~\ref{fig:pass_at_n}\footnote{This figure shows results on Open-R1 subset for Qwen2.5-Math-1.5B and an RL-trained checkpoint (step 400).
+The base model scores 26.5\% at pass@1, but its pass@256 rises to 81.3\%, highlighting its potential to solve the majority of prompts.
+Similarly, the model exhibits 35.3\% all-correct groups at $n=4$, but only 10.2\% at $n=256$.
+These results demonstrate that the missing signal is often recoverable with larger $n$, confirming that uniform-reward collapse is a statistical artifact of undersampling rather than a model limitation.}).